kvinehout/Functional_connectivity_pipeline/README.md

   b) registration transform is applied to fMRI data

 3) ROI Selection
-  a) the provided ROI are obtained from
+  a) the provided ROI are used to obtain 149 regions of interest

 4) Global Connectivity